I was on my own as always one evening in Tokyo.

 I could hear the gentle music of a stream though I could not see it.

-And I could feel it, not the connection with the past, but the dropping away of the present, being shed like some burdensome coat on a warm autumn night.
+And I could feel it, the dropping away of the present, being shed like some burdensome coat on a warm autumn night.

 How many people had stood where I had stood in early October by the north gate.
 How many travelers and pilgrims, merchants and servants, warriors and monks, how many had walked under the Hunter’s Moon to come to the city’s north gate, tired and hungry yet still and peaceable, knowing that this leg of the journey would soon conclude.